com-480-data-visualization/via/README.md

 The milestone 2 document can be found [here](./COM_480_milestone_2.pdf).

-The deployed prototype can found found at [https://com-480-data-visualization.github.io/via/](https://com-480-data-visualization.github.io/via/).
+The deployed prototype can be found at [https://com-480-data-visualization.github.io/via/](https://com-480-data-visualization.github.io/via/).

 ### How to run the prototype